 1.0.1 Kent County Council, as the minerals and waste planning authority for the County Council's administrative area, must prepare and keep under review a Minerals and Waste Local Development Scheme (MWLDS).
 The MWLDS sets out a timetable for the production of the key planning documents related to minerals and waste planning policy in Kent.
-This November 2023 MWLDS covers the period 2023-25 and replaces the previous May 2023 Scheme (agreed in May 2023).
+This September 2024 MWLDS covers the period 2024-26 and replaces the previous November 2023 Scheme.

-The Minerals and Waste Local Development Scheme sets out the County Council's programme for the update of key planning documents related to minerals and waste planning policy in Kent during the period 2023-2025.
+The Minerals and Waste Local Development Scheme sets out the County Council's programme for the update of key planning documents related to minerals and waste planning policy in Kent during the period 2024-2026.
 Under this programme the Council will: